peasy/Peasy.NET-Samples/README.md

 ![screenshot](https://www.dropbox.com/s/lw5y82r0yj4jrt3/screenshot.png?dl=0&raw=1)

 The easiest way to get up and running is to set either the WPF project or the ASP.NET MVC project as the startup project and run the application.
 By default, these projects are configured to use in-memory implementations of the [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy).

+However, there is a multitude of configuration possibilities.
+The [configurations](https://github.com/peasy/Samples#configurations) section provides details on setting up many potential configurations.

 ### SQL Server Setup